sofi-bel/personal-website/README.md

+# personal-website
+A portfolio website created to showcase my skills, projects, and achievements.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).